umccr/illumination-v2/README.md

 ```

 ### Infrastructure
-Details on the infrastucture is on the [infrastrucutre](infrastructure/README.md) directory.
+Details on the infrastructure is on the [infrastructure](infrastructure/README.md) directory.